-What does DDU / DAP mean
+What does DAP mean?

-Delivery Duty Unpaid (DDU): the duty and tax will be paid by the recipient when it arrives in the destination country
+Delivered At Place (DAP): the duty and tax will be paid by the recipient when it arrives in the destination country

 Pros |